 In a post-Brexit UK, foreigners will likely have a more difficult time taking up UK residence.
-Without foreigners bringing language talent to the UK, the country will likely find itself slipping behind in trading its goods and services abroad.
+Without foreigners bringing language talent to the UK, the country will likely find itself slipping behind economically.
+This is because trading it will be less effective at trading its goods and services abroad.
 The UK will still need languages to communicate and to trade goods and services with the rest of the world.
 The English language alone is not enough.
 Cultural skills will also be needed.
 Since the Brexit referendum, bullying has also increased.

 Approximately one million UK children speak a language other English at home.
-(See page 68 of the PDF) To help them prosper bi-culturally and bilingually, there should be recognition of their home languages by allowing them to complete their education in both English and in their home languages.
+(See page 68 of the PDF) It is important to recognise home languages because it helps students to prosper bi-culturally and bilingually.
+An effective way to do so is to educate in both English and in home languages.
 In addition, bilingual children should be encouraged to share their languages with other children in the schools.
 This can serve to build empathy and reduce bullying as well as foster a post-Brexit UK where language skills become more widespread.

 2. Approximately one million UK children speak a language other English at home.
-To help them prosper bi-culturally and bilingually, there should be recognition of their home languages by allowing them to complete their education in both English and in their home languages.
+It is important to foster their cultural and language skills.
+The UK will benefit in the long-run from its bi-cultural and bilingual population.
+That is why the education system should allow them to complete their education in both English and in their home languages.
 In addition, bilingual children should be encouraged to share their languages with other children in the schools.
 This can serve to build empathy and reduce bullying as well as foster a post-Brexit UK where language skills become more widespread.

-3. Already there is the example of Newbury Park Primary School, where some steps have been taken in this direction, with ‘Language of the Month’ where children from age nursery to year 6 participate.
+3. Consider the example of Newbury Park Primary School.
+The school has taken some steps in this direction, with ‘Language of the Month’ where children from age nursery to year 6 participate.
 Each month one pupil becomes a ‘language expert’ recording words and phrases for all to learn.
 The resources are available on their website to encourage other schools to follow suit.

 5. To draw on what has been done so far and to offer further ideas on how the UK educational system can increase an interest in language learning as well as possibly suggest how the UK can improve language learning, one can say it is a significant challenge, as each teacher is unique and success depends on the teacher’s interest in adopting the project.
 It is likely that some teachers will implement new policies only in a perfunctory way and not engage in the policies on a meaningful level.
 Even today some teachers are still advising parents whose home language is not English, to switch to English at home, for example.